QuintixLabs/Voux/README.md

 - `"unlimited"` – every visit increments (no dedupe).

 Counters store this per ID, and the admin dashboard lists the mode for each counter.

+### 💾 Backups

+Open `/settings.html` to download a JSON backup of every counter or restore from a previous export.
+When “Replace existing counters” is checked, Voux clears the current counters before importing.